 Since January 1, 2014, dual and multiple nationality are permitted and Czech citizens will no longer automatically lose their Czech citizenship upon obtaining a foreign citizenship.
 An amendment to the Act on the Citizenship of the Czech Republic (hereinafter "ACCR") which took effect on September 6, 2019, allows a new category of foreigners to acquire Czech citizenship by making a declaration.
 This declaration on Czech citizenship is anchored in ACCR's new Article 31.3. and children and grandchildren of former Czech and Czechoslovak citizens may by eligible for Czech citizenship.
 Contact Czech consulate for more information.

 While many cases of acquiring Czech citizenship based on the recent law amendment are fairly straightforward, some cases can get very complicated.
 This is especially true when establishing the connection to the Czech citizenship on family relationships, which are decades old.
-We work closely with a Czech law firm based in Prague, which specializes in immigration and citizenship matters.
-If you are interested in this type of services, please contact us via email or phone.
+We can recommend a Czech law firm located in Prague, which specializes in immigration and citizenship cases.
+If you are interested, please contact us via email or phone and we will provide you with more information.